Scattering resonances in unbounded transmission problems with sign-changing coefficient: A pedagogical example

-To understand the observed instabilities when $\ecav < -1$, let us take a closer look at $u^\scat_{k}$ for $k = k_m$ and $k \neq k_m$, for a given $m$. \Cref{fig:disk_Scattering_11} represents the modulus of $u^\scat_k$ for $k = \{ k_{12} - 0.01, k_{12},k_{12} + 0.01 \}$ and $\ecav \equiv -1.1$.
-One observes for $k = k_{m}$ an intensely localized interface behavior for the scattered field with roughly four orders of magnitude compared to the amplitude's field when $k \neq k_m$.
-Moreover the localized behavior is oscillatory along the interface contrary to when $k \neq k_m$.
-This localized behavior indicates the appearance of a surface plasmon.

-The above results provide the following: \begin{itemize}[leftmargin=*] \item Even if the scattering problem is well-posed for all $k >0$, we can have strong instabilities for a sequence of wavenumbers $(k_m)_m$. \item Those instabilities arise only for $\ecav < -1$, and are due to surface plasmons. \end{itemize}
+The above results provide the following: \begin{itemize}\item While \cref{eq:ScatteringProblem} is well-posed for all \( k >0 \), the associated resolvent operator explodes for a sequence of wavenumbers \( \plr{k_m}_{m \geq 1} \). \item This phenomenon occurs only for \( \cavc < -1 \). \end{itemize} In what follows we investigate the associated spectral problem to identify the resonances causing the scattering instabilities.
+We then use semi-classical analysis to characterize the sequence \( \plr{k_m}_{m \geq 1} \), and study their relationship to surface plasmons.

-Can we characterize the sequence $(k_m)_{m \ge 1}$?
-Can we justify that the instabilities are caused by surface plasmons?
-In what follows we investigate the associated spectral problem and use semi-classical analysis to answer those questions.